mfhhxk/semi-structure-data/text processing/README.md

+# README: Text Classification and Topic Modelling

-# Part 1: Text Classifications
+## Part 1: Text Classifications

-This part is to build a text classification predicting the class ComputationalLinguistics.
-Various setting  of the model are tested in the training process:
+This part focuses on building a text classification model to predict the class "ComputationalLinguistics".
+Various settings of the model are tested in the training process:

-1. Data input: Abstract vs Title
-2. Algorithm: Statistic model vs RNN
-3. Training size: Full training dataset vs first 1000 cases
+### Settings and Variations

+1. **Data Input**:
+   - Abstract
+   - Title

+2. **Algorithm**:
+   - Statistical Model
+   - RNN (Recurrent Neural Network)

+3. **Training Size**:
+   - Full Training Dataset
+   - First 1000 Cases

+### Models and Evaluation

-A total of 6 (2x2x2) models are generated and the results are measured by using 4 metrics: F1, precision, recall and accuracy, and they were visualized in Part D.
+A total of 6 (2x2x2) models are generated.
+The results are measured using the following metrics:
+- F1 Score
+- Precision
+- Recall
+- Accuracy

+The performance metrics of these models are visualized in Part D.

-# Part 2: Topic Modelling
+## Part 2: Topic Modelling

-This part is to build models detecting topics of documents.
-There would be 2 variations of the base model to compare the performance of model:
+This part focuses on building models to detect topics within documents.
+There are variations of the base model to compare performance:

+### Settings and Variations

+1. **N-Grams**:
+   - Unigram Only
-1. Unigram only vs Unigram and Bigram
+   - Unigram and Bigram

-2. Different number of topics (10 vs 40)
+2. **Number of Topics**:
-3. Training size: first 1000 vs first 20000 articles.
+   - 10 Topics
+   - 40 Topics

+3. **Training Size**:
+   - First 1000 Articles
+   - First 20000 Articles

+### Models and Evaluation

-A total of 4 models generated: 10 topics with bigram, 40 topics without bigram using 1000 articles or 20000 articles as input.
+A total of 4 models are generated:
+1. 10 Topics with Unigram and Bigram
+2. 40 Topics without Bigram using 1000 Articles
+3. 10 Topics with Unigram and Bigram using 20000 Articles
+4. 40 Topics without Bigram using 20000 Articles

+The performance of these models is compared to evaluate their effectiveness in topic detection.

+## Summary

+This README provides an overview of the methodologies and variations tested in both text classification and topic modelling tasks.
+The detailed performance metrics and visualizations are documented in the corresponding parts of the report.